6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Cons

-• 4K videotape is cropped.
+• The 4K video is cropped.

-• No erected-in flash.
+• No built-in flash.

 Sony A7 iii: (best mirrorless camera for dental photography)

-Once I was appointed for dental photography for a magazine.
+Once, I was appointed for dental photography for a magazine.

 I was unsure which camera to use, as dental photography is essential to capture minute details.